node-red/node-red.github.io/docs/getting-started/docker-custom.md

 The project makes available a number of different versions of the Docker container on [Docker hub](https://hub.docker.com/r/nodered/node-red/) which fall into 2 categories:

  - Different underlying NodeJS versions.
-As new NodeJS LTS versions are released coresponding versions of the container are added.
+As new NodeJS LTS versions are released corresponding versions of the container are added.
  - Images tagged with the `-minimal` suffix.
-These containers are designed to contian the absolute libraries required to run Node-RED and it's core nodes.
+These containers are designed to contain the absolute libraries required to run Node-RED and it's core nodes.

 Specifically the `-minimal` containers do not have the native build tools required to build some nodes components triggered by installing them.

 Both of these sets of images are based on the NodeJS Alpine containers.
 Alpine is a Linux distribution that aims to provide the smallest possible install footprint, it is used as the base for many language runtime containers (e.g. NodeJS & Python).
-As part of a number of optomisations to reduce the size it uses the [musl](https://www.musl-libc.org/intro.html) libc instead of the usual glibc implementation.
+As part of a number of optimizations to reduce the size it uses the [musl](https://www.musl-libc.org/intro.html) libc instead of the usual glibc implementation.

-Musl works fine with most applications but on some occations it can cause problems e.g. with some of the [SAP](https://github.com/SAP/node-rfc/issues/148) nodes and with some low level video codec.
+Musl works fine with most applications but on some occasions it can cause problems e.g. with some of the [SAP](https://github.com/SAP/node-rfc/issues/148) nodes and with some low level video codec.

-If you want to extend the provided Docker containers then then you will need to use Apline's package management tool `apk` to install additional libraries or applications.
+If you want to extend the provided Docker containers then then you will need to use Alpine's package management tool `apk` to install additional libraries or applications.

         FROM nodered/node-red:latest
         USER root